 Who are The Broad Strokes?

 Anait Semirdzhyan is a children’s book illustrator from Seattle, WA.
-She is the illustrator of The Arabic Quilt by Aya Khalil (Feb 2020).
+Besides drawing, she enjoys spending time with her family and afternoon walks with her four-legged shaggy friend.
+She is the illustrator of The Arabic Quilt by Aya Khalil, Meditation Station by Susan B. Katz, and The Cottonwood Tree by Serena Mangus.
 She is represented by Christy Tugeau Ewers at the CAT agency.

-Leanne Hatch is a women’s accessories and textile print designer in the fashion industry by day and a picture book writer and illustrator by night.
+Leanne Hatch is the author and illustrator of Unraveled.
+She’s also a women’s accessories and textile print designer in the fashion industry.
 She loves sewing and true crime podcasts and has a weakness for beautiful shoes.
 She is a native of the Pacific Northwest and lives with her husband, two children, three cats and a dog.
 She is represented by Janine Le at the Sheldon Fogelman Agency.

 Tina Hoggatt is a writer, illustrator, and educator creating books for young readers.
 She holds an MFA in Writing for Children and Young Adults from Hamline University.
 She illustrated My Jim by Nancy Rawles, a Seattle Reads book in 2009, and Home Field: Writers Remember Baseball, edited by John Douglas Marshall.
 Her permanent public artwork is installed in the Seattle Mariners’ ballpark, in schools, and in Portland’s light rail system.

 Ellie Peterson is a picture book author, illustrator, and science teacher living in Kirkland, WA.
-She is the illustrator of Bea’s Beesand author/illustrator of the Joulia Copernicus series.
+She is the author/illustrator of How to Hug a Pufferfish and School is Wherever I Am.
 She believes in books that help children question how they know what they know.
 Ellie is also Diversity, Equity and Inclusion coordinator for the Western Washington SCBWI.
 She is represented by Adria Goetz at Martin Literary Management.

 Pamela Martin is a children’s book illustrator and writer.
 Growing up in the Pacific Northwest gave her a great appreciation for the outdoors, wildlife and especially the ocean.
 She likes to imagine the magical world that exists in the deep waters and her love for whales has led to over a decade of serving as a marine naturalist.
 She has worked with multiple organizations to educate people about marine mammals, and assisted with killer whale research projects on Puget Sound.
 Pamela is also the co-executive director at the Northwest Art Center in Duvall.
 She lives in the Seattle area with her family and golden retriever.

 Polina Gortman is a children’s book illustrator from Seattle, Washington.
 She was raised in Siberia, and spent her childhood exploring taiga and making up stories about precarious adventures of toys lost in a vegetable garden.
 When creating visual narratives and developing characters, Polina draws inspiration from sketching people, wildlife and everyday playground shenanigans.
-Polina’s debut picture book, Randall and Randall by Nadine Poper, earned a star from Kirkus Reviews.
+Polina is the illustrator of Randall and Randall by Nadine Poper and The Weed That Woke Christmas by Alayne Kay Christian.

 Get to know The Broad Strokes!